When your air conditioner freezes up, it can be a major inconvenience. Ice formation stops the unit from cooling effectively.

 Exhaustive Compilation of Causes of Frozen Air Conditioner:

-After years of experiencing numerous frozen air conditioners in the field, Air conditioner freezing can be attributed to three main categories:
+After years of experiencing numerous frozen air conditioners in the field, air conditioner freezing can be attributed to three main categories:

 Let's examine each category in detail: